 - Cheap black undies that you can throw away – LOTS!
 Minimim 10-15 pairs – So they can be thrown away after stains from bleeding after birth.
 (I used these undies but didn’t stain them or need to throw them away.
-They were fine to reuse however lots of other girls say that they throw them away.)
+Probably because I had a caesarean.)

 - Dressing gown – With pockets – easy to throw on – winter/warm or summer/cool.

 - Going home outfit – Something comfortable to wear and something that you can easily feed in.
 (I totally stuffed this up.
-The going home outfit I chose covered my shoulders and boobs.
-I had to take the dress off to feed.
-This made it very inconvenient to pack up our hospital room and go home in sync with baby’s feed times.
-I didn’t realise that absolutely everything I wear from now on will need to be feeding friendly – now I know).
+I didn’t realise that absolutely everything I wear from now on will need to be feeding friendly).

 - Pj’s – button up and high waisted or slip on nighties – Easy open access for breastfeeding.
 No hipsters just in case you have a caesarean, you don’t want the pants to sit on your scar.
 Slip on nighties are easy for going to the toilet a lot.

 - Slippers with rubber sole and that are easy to slip on – no back.
 For walking to the toilets and around the hospital.
 No back on the slippers because you don’t want to bend over to put shoes on.

 - Socks – Keep your feet warm in bed